 One phrase you will come across in terms of material for good hiking pants, and other hiking gear, in terms of material construction, is ripstop.
 Ripstop fabrics are woven fabrics that are made using a special technique which reinforces them.

 This of course makes them tougher and more durable, a perfect fit for the kind of things you will be putting you hiking pants through on the trail!

 Is there a best material for hiking pants?
-I can’t say there is one specific thing aside from a mix of the materials like nylon, polyester, elastane, is the way to go.
+I can’t say there is one specific material, a mix of materials like nylon, polyester, elastane, is the way to go.

 You want a strong stretch fabric that will enable you to move comfortable as you hike.
 You also of course want to avoid cotton as it isn’t best suited as a material for hiking pants, neither is linen.

 The material in your hiking pants will play a big part in the next thing we will look at which is …

 Weight is a factor that will have more, no pun intended, weight in the buying choice for some than others.